Zarina Diyas: 2013: Back in the top 200

-Diyas started season playing mostly qualifyings for WTA tournaments.
+Diyas started season primarily playing in qualifying draws for WTA tournaments.
 She began the year ranked world No. 264 and finished more than 100 spots higher.
-In February, she recorded a first win on the WTA Tour in 2013, prevailing over Kristýna Plíšková in the first round of the Malaysian Open.
+In February, she recorded her first win on the WTA Tour in 2013, prevailing over Kristýna Plíšková in the first round of the Malaysian Open.
 In the second round, she was eliminated by Ashleigh Barty.
-She then returned to the ITF Circuit, mostly achieving modest results.
+She then returned to the ITF Circuit, achieving mostly modest results.
 Her only ITF title of the year came in October at the $25k event in Makinohara, where she defeated rising Swiss junior and future top-ten player Belinda Bencic to clinch victory.
-She then advanced to another ITF Circuit final at the Caesar & Imperial Cup in Taipei but lost to Paula Kania, in straight sets.
+She then advanced to another ITF Circuit final at the Caesar & Imperial Cup in Taipei but lost to Paula Kania in straight sets.